therealplato/perspective/readme.txt

 Usage:
-cd perspective
+cd perspective/lib
-irb -I . #to launch an IRB session in this folder
+irb -I . #to launch an IRB session and include the lib/ folder

 >> require 'dashboard'